MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/widgets.md

 It is up to the operating system to provide access, and render, the right setting screen for the Widget, based on the setting definition.

-In the setting definition above, the `label` and `description` fields are presented in the widget setting screen for the user to know what the setting does.
+In the setting definition above, the `label` and `description` fields are presented in the Widget setting screen for the user to know what the setting does.

 The `type` field instructs the operating system how to render the particular setting.
 The following types are available: